 Fort Henry with costumed interpreters and summer sunset ceremonies.

-The Fort Henry Guard entertains visitors with precision drill on the parade square, 1984. -
+The Fort Henry Guard entertains visitors with precision drills on the parade square, 1984. -

 Martello Towers (Murney and Shoal) showcasing 19th-century defence.